-My book, The Three-Cornered War: The Union, the Confederacy, and Native Peoples in the Fight for the West, is the recipient of a 2017 NEH Public Scholar Award.
-It will be published by Scribner in February 2020.
+In my new book, The Three-Cornered War: The Union, the Confederacy, and Native Peoples in the Fight for the West (Scribner, 2020) deserts take center stage.

 All of these landscapes challenge the people who try to live in them, travel though them, convert them, or eradicate them.
 They have long histories of contestation and violence.